Anything You Say

 • Am I speaking truth or am I raining on someone’s parade?

 Although I do not want to minimize what I may say to others, I often overlook the words I may say to myself.
+They too have far reaching effects and are often spoken with little thought as to what really is being said.

 • Are my words to myself helping my cause or hurting it?